Nursery education (free)

 - 1 January and 31 March is eligible for a free place from 1 April following their second birthday

 I am a registered childcare provider, what do I do next?

-If you would like to be included in Bury 's Directory of EEC providers for 2, 3 and 4 year olds please see Information for registered childcare providers.
+If you would like to be included in Bury's Directory of EEC providers for two, three and four year olds please see Information for registered childcare providers.